biography

 fay wray film now showing

-Watch Fay Wray's 1933 horror film The Vampire Bat
+Watch Fay Wray's 1933 horror film Mystery of the Wax Museum

 filmstrip image